12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 Procedure

 - Remove the banana peels and put the fruit on a baking sheet.
-Make sure it’s greased, and bake it in an oven for 30 minutes.
+Ensure it’s greased, and bake in the oven for 30 minutes.

 - Cool the baked bananas and mash.